NitaiEdelberg/Ai-Tetris/README.md

 ## Genetic Algorithm Implementation Overview

-Our AI uses Genetic Algorithms (GA) to learn how to play Tetris by continuously improving its decision-making through iterative learning over multiple generations that we are running over serval processing cores (since we didn't have access to GPU).
+Our AI uses Genetic Algorithms (GA) to learn how to play Tetris by continuously improving its decision-making through iterative learning over multiple generations that we are running over several processing cores (since we didn't have access to GPU).
 The key components of our GA approach are:

 - **Weights:** The AI evaluates board states using a weighted scoring system.
 We use the weights that were mentioned above (max height, bumpiness, holes, cleared rows).

 - **Population:** Group of Individuals.
 Each individual in the population represents a unique set of these weights, forming different strategies for AI decision-making.
 The weights of each individual were randomly selected initially.
-A random number between 0 to 1 for the cleared rows and between -1 to 0 for bumpiness, holes and max height.
+A random number between 0 to 1 for the cleared rows and between -1 to 0 for bumpiness, holes, and max height.

 - **Fitness Function:** The AI plays several rounds of Tetris, and its performance determines its fitness.
-We determent the fitness score by the average score of each individual rounds, to normalize too high or too low results that may be resulted because of the randomness nature of Tetris.
+We determine the fitness score by the average score of all the rounds of each individual, to normalize scores that are too high or too low that may result because of the random nature of Tetris.
 The higher the score, the better the strategy.

 - **Selection:** The best-performing individuals are selected for reproduction, ensuring that successful strategies are carried forward.
-Some percentage of the top Individuals, based on a preselected hyper-parameter, are selected in tournament selection.
+A percentage of the top individuals, based on a preselected hyper-parameter, are selected using tournament selection.
 In this method, small groups (known as tournaments) are created from randomly chosen individuals.
-The individual with the best fitness scores are selected to reproduce the next generation.
+The individual with the best fitness scores is selected to reproduce the next generation.

 - **Crossover:** The selected individuals undergo a crossover process where a portion of their weight values is exchanged to create offspring with a mix of parental traits.
-Our implementation uses one-point crossover, where a random point within the weight vector is selected, and the weights beyond this point are swapped between two parents.
+Our implementation uses a one-point crossover, where a random point within the weight vector is selected, and the weights beyond this point are swapped between two parents.
 This approach helps maintain genetic diversity while preserving successful heuristics.
 Since each weight represents a key factor in evaluating board states (such as bumpiness, max height, and holes), this method ensures that the offspring inherit a combination of effective decision-making strategies.&#x20;

 - **Mutation:** Small, random modifications are applied to weights to introduce diversity and explore new strategies.
 We use Gaussian mutation, where a small random value is added to an existing weight, sampled from a normal distribution centered at zero with a standard deviation proportional to the original weight.
 This ensures that the AI continues refining its decision-making without overfitting to a specific playstyle.